tymofiichukkateryna/qa-manual-testing-portfolio/4 Checklists/login_checklist.md

 is shown belove the password field in red color and easy to notise.
 User is not logged in and the login page remains open.
 ## Input validation(positive)
 * Enter letters, numbers, and special characters in Username field.
 Verify that field accepts valid characters.
-Application shouldn't crash and page shouldn't brake.
+Application shouldn't crash and page shouldn't break.
 ## Input validation(negative)
 * Enter username with spaces after text and a valid password.
 Verify that system handles or trims spaces correctly.
 Login bahavior shouldn't be incorrect.
 ## Compatibility(positive)